Son2110/fcj-workshop/content/7-Feedback/_index.md

 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:

 ### Overall Evaluation

 **1. Working Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The office environment is super nice and professional.
+Everyone at FCJ is friendly and approachable.
+I never felt scared to ask questions.
+Plus, working at Bitexco Tower gives a really cool vibe that makes me want to go to work every day.

 **2. Support from Mentor / Team Admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+My mentor is awesome.
+Instead of just giving me the answers, they guide me on how to search and solve problems myself, which helps me learn faster.
+The Admin team is also very helpful with paperwork and setting up accounts, so I didn't have any issues getting started.

 **3. Relevance of Work to Academic Major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+It fits perfectly with my IT major.
+At university, I learned a lot of theory, but here I got to practice on real AWS services like EC2, S3, and Bedrock.
+It bridged the gap between school books and the real world.

 **4. Learning & Skill Development Opportunities**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+I didn't just learn about Cloud and Coding.
+I also learned how to write professional emails, how to write technical blogs, and how to work in a team.
+The workshops I attended gave me a lot of new keywords to research.

 **5. Company Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The culture here is "Work hard, Play hard."
+People are serious when working but very fun during breaks.
+I feel respected even though I'm just an intern.
+There is no toxic hierarchy here.

 **6. Internship Policies / Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The allowance is fair for an intern.
+What I appreciate most is the flexible schedule, allowing me to balance work and my remaining classes at school.
+Also, getting free tickets to tech events is a huge plus!

 ---

 ### Additional Questions

-- What did you find **most satisfying** during your internship?
+- **What did you find most satisfying during your internship?**
+The most satisfying thing was successfully deploying my first project on AWS and seeing it run live.
+Also, being able to attend the "AWS Cloud Mastery" workshops and meet industry experts was a highlight.

-- What do you think the company **should improve** for future interns?
+- **What do you think the company should improve for future interns?**
+I think the onboarding documentation could be a bit more detailed.
+For the first few days, I was a bit confused about where to find things.
+A "Starter Kit" guide would be great.

-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+- **If recommending to a friend, would you suggest they intern here?
+Why or why not?**
+Definitely, YES.
+If my friends want to learn about Cloud and DevOps seriously, this is the place.
+You get to touch real systems, not just fetch coffee.

 ---

 ### Suggestions & Expectations

-- Do you have any suggestions to improve the internship experience?
+- **Do you have any suggestions to improve the internship experience?**
+It would be cool to have a weekly "sharing session" where interns can present what they learned to the team to practice public speaking.

-- Would you like to continue this program in the future?
+- **Would you like to continue this program in the future?**
+I haven't made a final decision yet.
+However, I will definitely continue to pursue and upgrade my AWS knowledge.

-- Any other comments (free sharing):
+- **Any other comments (free sharing):**
+I just want to say a big thank you to my mentor and the whole team for being so patient with me.
+This internship has been the best learning experience I've had so far.